Web - HTTP/HTML Vuser scripts

-This topic provides information that is specific to implementing GWT-DFE support.
-Use this information in addition to the generic information about implementing DFE support, as described in How to Implement Data Format Extension (DFE) Support.
+This topic provides additional information about implementing DFE support, as described in Implement Data Format Extension (DFE) Support.

 LoadRunner includes OpenJDK 7 JRE.
 However, some applications may be compiled for JVM1.8 and higher.
 If your application is compiled with JDK1.8 or higher, replace the <;LoadRunner>\lib\openjdk32\jre folder with your own OpenJDK 8 or higher JRE before recording a GWT application.